 27“How long must I bear with this evil congregation that murmur against me?
 I have heard the murmurings of the children of Israel that they murmur against me.

-29your dead bodies will fall in this wilderness, and all who were numbered of you according to your whole number, from twenty years old and upward who have murmured against me,
+29your dead bodies will fall in this wilderness, and all who were numbered of you according to your whole number, from 20 years old and upward who have murmured against me,

 30surely you will not come into the land concerning which I swore that I would make you dwell in it, except Caleb the son of Jephunneh and Joshua the son of Nun.

-31But your little ones that you said should be a prey, them will I bring in, and they will know the land that you have rejected.
+31But your little ones that you said should be a prey, I will bring them in, and they will know the land that you have rejected.

 32But as for you, your dead bodies will fall in this wilderness.

-33Your children will be wanderers in the wilderness forty years and will bear your prostitution until your dead bodies be consumed in the wilderness.
+33Your children will be wanderers in the wilderness 40 years and will bear your prostitution until your dead bodies are consumed in the wilderness.

-34According to the number of the days that you spied out the land, even forty days, for every day a year, you will bear your iniquities, even forty years, and you will know my alienation.‘
+34According to the number of the days that you spied out the land, even 40 days, you will bear your iniquities a year for every day, thus 40 years, and you will know what it means to oppose me.

-35I, Yahweh, have spoken, surely this will I do to all this evil congregation who are gathered together against me: in this wilderness they will be consumed, and there they will die.”
+35I, Yahweh, have spoken.
+If I do not this to all this evil congregation who are gathered together against me….
+In this wilderness they will be consumed, and there they will die.”

 36The men whom Moses sent to spy out the land who returned and made all the congregation to murmur against him by bringing up an evil report against the land,